+FID=

-FID=function number
+function number

 Specifies a function identification (FID) number associated with an adapter.
 An adapter can have multiple FIDs associated with it.
-The following rules apply to the function number specified.
+The following rules apply to the function number specified:

 - A 1- to 4- digit hexadecimal number in the range 0-n where n is the maximum number your CPC supports.
-See Appendix F, "Machine limits and rules," on page 283 to determine the maximum FID number your CPC supports. - The FID number is arbitrary and picked by the user. - Each FID must be unique in the entire configuration.
+See Table 17 on page 312 to determine the maximum FID number your CPC supports. - The FID number is arbitrary and picked by the user. - Each FID must be unique in the entire configuration.